LouiseSteward/learn/public-health/text/quiz-13.md

 	- 	This is a bad idea because it is not cost effective in public health systems
 	- 	This is a bad idea because patients will be expecting food or cash every time they visit the clinic
 13. An elderly patient has high blood pressure that is not responding to treatment.
 Her daughter says her mother has become very forgetful and she does not think she is taking the pills properly.
 What is the best way of dealing with this?
 	- 	Add additional pills because her current drugs are not effective
 	+	Simplify the prescription and show the daughter how to use a pill organiser
 	- 	Educate the mother about the risks of stroke if she does not take her medication
 	- 	Organise a peer support group for elderly patients with high blood pressure
 14. What is the difference between a “major incident” and a “disaster”?
-	+	A major incident can be chaotic, but is manageable, while in a disaster the numbers and types of patients overwhelms the facility.
+	+	A major incident can be chaotic, but is manageable, while in a disaster the numbers and types of patients overwhelms the facility
 	- 	A disaster can be chaotic, but is manageable.
 In a major incident the numbers and types of patients overwhelms the facility
 	- 	Major incidents are man-made while disasters are natural
 	- 	Disasters are man-made and major incidents are natural